mshll/DDR5-Memory-Controller-Scheduler/doc/Tests/Test_Plan_Outline.md

 >If a page is open, the data needs to return from the sense amplifiers so another activate can occur.
 In a closed page policy, every READ/WRITE command should be followed by PRE.
 In an open page policy, PRE will occur when the currently open page is not the request page.
 Followed by tRP = 39. tRAS and tRTP must be satisfied before it can be issued.
 Output should show the bank, bank group being precharged.

 ## 6. DRAM TIMING CORRECT
+**Note**: All the RRD and CCD timings are level 1+ or level 2+ only because the cases only occur when a page hit happens, or because our scheduler picks the required back to back commands during bank level parallelism.

 ### 6.1. tRCD
 >tRCD = 39.
-Cycles to open a closed row.
+Cycles to open a row.
 Occurs between ACT -> READ/WRITE.

 ### 6.2. tRTP
 >tRTP = 18.
 Read to precharge delay.
 Occurs between READ -> PRECHARGE.
+This means a PRE can be done before we start reading out data, but we still need to wait for tRAS to be satisfied.

+### 6.3. tWR
-This means a PRE can be done before we start reading out data, but we still need to wait for tRAS to be satisfied
+>tWR = 30.
+Write to precharge delay.
+Occurs between WRITE -> PRECHARGE.
+This means a PRE can be done before we start reading out data, but we still need to wait for tRAS to be satisfied.

-### 6.3. tCL
+### 6.4. tCL
 >tCL = 40.
-Cycles to send memory the column address.
+Cycles to begin receiving data.
 Occurs between READ -> DATA BURST.

-### 6.4. tRAS
+### 6.5. tRAS
 >tRAS = 76.
 Amount of cycles needed between ACT -> PRE.
-By doing the math from the previously mentioned timings, in level 0 we are able to issue the precharge command before tCL is satisfied and tRTP is satisfied.
-This should save 9 cycles (79 - 76 - 1 - 1 + tBURST).
+By doing the math from the previously mentioned timings, in level 0 we are able to issue the precharge command before tCL is satisfied and while tRTP is satisfied.
+This should save 13 cycles (79 + 1 + 1 + 8 - 76).
 This won't be done in level 1+ unless we have foresight on the next request being page miss or page hit.

+Math explantion:
+- 79 + 1 + 1 + 8 = tCL + tRCD + 1n + 1n + tBURST; Issue PRE after data is bursted.
+- 76 = tRAS; Issue PRE before data is bursted.
+- Total is cycles saved by issuing PRE before data burst.

-### 6.5. tRP
+### 6.6. tRP
 >tRP = 39.
-Cycles to close an open row.
+Row precharge time.
 Occurs between PRE -> ACT.

-### 6.6. tRRD_S and tRRD_L
->tRRD_S = 8, tRRD_L = 12.
-When switching between bank groups use _S, switching inside a bank group use _L.
-Timing between back to back ACTIVATES.
-Level 2+ only.

 ### 6.7. tFAW
 >tFAW = 32.
 Amount of time needed between every 4 ACT commands.
-Level 2+
+Level 2+.

-### 6.8. tWR
+### 6.8. tRRD_S and tRRD_L
->tWR = 30.
-Write recovery time.
+>tRRD_S = 8, tRRD_L = 12.
+Activate to activate command delay.
+When switching between bank groups use _S, switching inside a bank group use _L.
+Level 2+.

 ### 6.9. tCCD_S and tCCD_L
 >tCCD_S = 8, tCCD_L = 12.
 Read to read command delay.
 When switching between bank groups use _S, switching inside a bank group use _L.
-Level 1+ only.
+Level 1+.

 ### 6.10. tCCD_S_WR and tCCD_L_WR
 >tCCD_S_WR = 8, tCCD_L_WR = 48.
 Write to write command delay. _S for different bank group, _L for same bank group.
+Level 1+.

 ### 6.11. tCCD_S_RTW and tCCD_L_RTW
 >tCCD_S_RTW = 16, tCCD_L_RTW = 16.
 Read to write command delay. _S for different bank group, _L for same bank group.
+Level 1+.

 ### 6.12. tCCD_S_WTR and tCCD_L_WTR
 >tCCD_S_WTR = 70, tCCD_L_WTR = 52.
 Write to read command delay. _S for different bank gropu, _L for same bank in same bank group.
+Level 1+.